MicrosoftDocs/xamarin-docs/docs/ios/platform/gaming/scenekit.md

 ms.date: 06/14/2017
 ---

-# SceneKit
+# SceneKit in Xamarin.iOS

-Scene Kit is a 3D scene graph API that simplifies working with 3D graphics.
+SceneKit is a 3D scene graph API that simplifies working with 3D graphics.
 It was first introduced in OS X 10.8, and has now come to iOS 8.
-With Scene Kit creating immersive 3D visualizations and casual 3D games does not require expertise in OpenGL.
-Building on common scene graph concepts, Scene Kit abstracts away the complexities of OpenGL and OpenGL ES, making it very easy to add 3D content to an application.
-However, if you are an OpenGL expert, Scene Kit has great support for tying in directly with OpenGL as well.
+With SceneKit creating immersive 3D visualizations and casual 3D games does not require expertise in OpenGL.
+Building on common scene graph concepts, SceneKit abstracts away the complexities of OpenGL and OpenGL ES, making it very easy to add 3D content to an application.
+However, if you are an OpenGL expert, SceneKit has great support for tying in directly with OpenGL as well.
 It also includes numerous features that complement 3D graphics, such as physics, and integrates very well with several other Apple frameworks, such as Core Animation, Core Image and Sprite Kit.

-Scene Kit is extremely easy to work with.
+SceneKit is extremely easy to work with.
 It is a declarative API that takes care of rendering.
-You simply set up a scene, add properties to it, and Scene Kit handles the rendering of the scene.
+You simply set up a scene, add properties to it, and SceneKit handles the rendering of the scene.

-To work with Scene Kit you create a scene graph using the `SCNScene` class.
+To work with SceneKit you create a scene graph using the `SCNScene` class.
 A scene contains a hierarchy of nodes, represented by instances of `SCNNode`, defining locations in 3D space.
 Each node has properties such as geometry, lighting and materials that affect its appearance, as illustrated by the following figure:

 ![](scenekit-images/image7.png "The SceneKit hierarchy")